 E Base Info rmation Population Approach Why it was not possible for the Jemena Group to Steps Jemena Group took to Basis for the estimate, including Why the estimate represents the best estimate possible in the Table Name Asset Description Year Item Actual / Estimate provide actual information locate actual information; the methods, assumptions and inputs used circumstances and has been arrived at on a reasonable basis.
-Table 4.1: Recovered capital method - pipeline assets Return of capital 1990 - 2019 Net tax liabilities Estimate QGP is part of a consolidated tax group and does not pay corporate tax as a standalone entity.
+Table 4.1: Recovered capital method - pipeline assets Return of capital 1990 - 2021 Net tax liabilities Estimate QGP is part of a consolidated tax group and does not pay corporate tax as a standalone entity.
 Therefore the net tax liability needs to be estimated.
 Actual total asset data was not available for each of the pipelines EGP, QGP and VicHub from 2008 to 2011.
 Therefore total assets could not be used as a basis to allocate interest costs across the pipelines.
 No steps taken as actual information does not exist for net tax liabilities.
 Actual total asset data was not available for each of the pipelines EGP, QGP and VicHub from 2008 to 2011.
-Therefore not steps were taken to locate actual information.
-Estimated based on calculation of 30 percent of Profit/(Loss) before tax.
-Less Tax Depreciation Less notional interest) Multiplied by the corporate tax rate (30 percent).
-The accounting profit and loss has been reviewed to identify material non-cash items that may require adjustment when estimating the net tax liability cash flow The estimate represents a best estimate because wherever possible an actual reference data point has been used as a basis to calculate the estimate Accounting profit is the best approach for calculating the cash flows each year and therefore is the most appropriate input into the net tax liability calculation.
-Accounting profit has been sourced from actual historic records and therefore has been arrived at on a reasonable basis.
+Therefore no steps were taken to locate actual information.
+Estimated based on calculation of Earnings before Interest, Tax, Depreciation and Amortisation (EBITDA) Less Tax Depreciation Less notional interest Multiplied by the corporate tax rate (30 percent).
+The EBITDA has been reviewed to identify material non-cash items that may require adjustment when estimating the net tax liability cash flow The estimate represents a best estimate because wherever possible an actual reference data point has been used as a basis to calculate the estimate EBITDA is the best approach for calculating the cash flows each year and therefore is the most appropriate input into the net tax liability calculation.
+EBITDA has been sourced from actual historic records and therefore has been arrived at on a reasonable basis.
 The first year of post-acquisition tax depreciation is the most appropriate basis to estimate pre-acquisition tax depreciation because it is based on an actual data source.